 “Everything is so immediate and accessible that we can have whatever our heart desires in seconds.
 So what we find is that an audience actually wants to work for something.
 They want to feel alive,” said Barrett.

 Barrett continues to produce IRL productions based on classics like Edgar Allen Poe stories and Shakespeare plays, all without telling the audience what world they are delving into.
 It makes for a curious, and certainly exciting, night out.

-But beyond offering entertainment and a unique experience, IRL productions also serve a higher cause: preserving film by translating it into live performance; while drawing new generations to the performing arts.
+But beyond offering entertainment and a unique experience, IRL productions also serve a higher cause: preserving film by translating it into live theatre performance; while drawing new generations to the performing arts.